logsem/iris-tini/README.md

   We give a novel semantic model of this type system and show that well-typed programs satisfy termination-insensitive noninterference.
-Our semantic approach supports compositional integration of syntactically well-typed and syntactically ill-typed---but semantically sound---components, which we demonstrate through several interesting examples.
+Our semantic approach supports compositional integration of syntactically well-typed and syntactically ill-typed - but semantically sound - components, which we demonstrate through several interesting examples.

   We define our model using logical relations on top of the Iris program logic framework.
 To capture termination-insensitivity, we develop a novel re-usable theory of Modal Weakest Preconditions.
 We formalize all of our theory and examples on top of the Iris program logic framework in the Coq proof assistant.

 # Coq formalization